haugene/docker-transmission-openvpn/README.md

               haugene/transmission-openvpn
 ```

-The `OPENVPN_PROVIDER` and `OPENVPN_CONFIG` are optional variables.
-If no provider is given, it will default to PIA.
+You must set the environment variables `OPENVPN_PROVIDER`, `OPENVPN_USERNAME` and `OPENVPN_PASSWORD` to provide basic connection details.

+The `OPENVPN_CONFIG` is an optional variable.
 If no config is given, a default config will be selected for the provider you have chosen.
-The only mandatory environment variables are your OpenVPN username and password.
-You must set the environment variables `OPENVPN_USERNAME` and `OPENVPN_PASSWORD` to the credentials given by your OpenVPN provider.

-Find the OpenVPN configurations avaliable by looking in the openvpn folder of the GitHub repository.
+Find available OpenVPN configurations by looking in the openvpn folder of the GitHub repository.

 As you can see, the container also expects a data volume to be mounted.
 This is where Transmission will store your downloads, incomplete downloads and look for a watch directory for new .torrent files.